aobolensk/walbot/docs/Commands.md

 **addmarkovfilter**: Add regular expression filter for Markov model \
     Example: !addmarkovfilter regex

+**addmarkovignoredprefix**: Add message prefix that should be ignored by Markov model \
+    Example: !addmarkovignoredprefix $ \
+    *This command can be used as subcommand*

 **delmarkov**: Delete all words in Markov model by regex \
     Example: !delmarkov hello

 **delmarkovfilter**: Delete regular expression filter for Markov model by index \
     Example: !delmarkovfilter 0 \
+    *This command can be used as subcommand*

+**delmarkovignoredprefix**: Delete message prefix that should be ignored by Markov model by its index \
+    Example: !delquote 0 \
     *This command can be used as subcommand*

 **dropmarkov**: Drop Markov database \